eivindsimonsen/discord-clone/README.md

 - If you want to see the clone in action, download the project and run:
   `npm run start`

 - The main focus for the code is to test my skills and improve.
-I was wondering if I would have the skills to code the design of discords of website.
+I was wondering if I would have the skills to code the design of discords own website.
 I believe I managed to fully design and code the home page, however my react skills are not yet mastered.

 ## Technologies Used